 Jiaxin Mao is now a tenure-track associate professor at the Gaoling School of Artificial Intelligence, Renmin University of China.
 Before that, he was a postdoctoral research fellow at the Department of Computer Science and Technology at Tsinghua University.
 He obtained a Ph.D. degree from Tsinghua University, supervised by Prof. Shaoping Ma and Prof. Yiqun Liu.
 His research interests lie in the area of Information Retrieval, Web Search, and Applied Machine Learning.
 With a wider interest in how people interact with the huge amount of Web information, he currently focuses on User Behavior Analysis for Web Search Engines.
 He has published more than 50 papers in top-tier conferences and journals in IR, including SIGIR, TOIS, WWW, WSDM, CIKM, IJCAI, and ECIR.
 He was a recipient of the Best Full Paper Honorable Mention Award of SIGIR 2020, the Chinese Journal of Computers Best Paper Award, the Best Short Paper Honorable Mention Award of ICTIR 2019, and the Best Short Paper Honourable Mention Award of SIGIR 2018.
 He is the ACM SIGIR Student Affairs Co-Chair since 2018 and he served as an ACM SIGIR Student Liaison during 2017-2018.
 He also served as a reviewer and PC member for TOIS, TKDE, JASIST, SIGIR, WWW, WSDM, AAAI, CIKM, EMNLP-IJCNLP, ECIR, NLPCC, and CCIR.

 Xu Chen obtained his PhD degree from Tsinghua University, China.
 Before joining Renmin University of China, he was a postdoc researcher at University College London, UK.
 In the period from March to September of 2017, he was studying at Georgia Institute of Technology, USA, as a visiting scholar.
 His research mainly focuses on the recommender system, reinforcement learning and causal inference.
 He has published about 30 papers on top-tier conferences and journals such as SIGIR、TOIS、WWW、WSDM、CIKM、AAAI.
 According to Google Scholar, his papers has been cited more than 1500 times.
-His papers have won the best paper honorable mention award on the Web Conference 2018 and the best paper award on AIRS 2017.
-He has served as the PC member for many prestigious conferences, such as SIGIR、WWW、IJCAI、AAAI、CIKM.

 Di Hu is tenure-track faculty at Gaoling School of Artificial Intelligence, Renmin University of China.
 Before that, he was previously a research scientist at Baidu Research.
 He obtained the PhD degree from Northwestern Polytechnical University, supervised by Xuelong Li and Feiping Nie.
 His research interests are mainly about machine multimodal perception and learning.
 He has published over 10 papers on top-tier conferences and journals in artificial intelligence, e.g., CVPR, ICCV, ECCV, AAAI etc. He received the 2019 ACM XI’AN Doctoral Dissertation Award, the 2020 CAAI Doctoral Dissertation Award.
 He served as the program committee of several conferences, e.g., CVPR, ICCV, ECCV, NeurIPS, AAAI etc.